KewKalustian/-Harvardx_Capstone_2_of_2_Spotify_Streaming/README.md

 # Harvardx_Capstone_2_of_2_Spotify_Streaming

-Submission for the Havardx Data Science-Certificate with these desired files:
+Submission for the Havardx Data Science Certificate with these desired files:

 * PDF report
 * Rmd.file